-The Council tries to meet the highest standards when collecting and using personal information in accordance with data protection law.
+The Councils try to meet the highest standards when collecting and using personal information in accordance with data protection law.

-Adur District Council and Worthing Borough Council are the registered Data Controllers.
+Adur District Council and Worthing Borough Council (the Councils) are the registered Data Controllers.

-This Privacy Notice tells you what to expect when Adur District Council and Worthing Borough Council (the Council) collects personal information.
+This Privacy Notice tells you what to expect when Adur District Council and Worthing Borough Council collects personal information.
 It applies to information we collect about:

 When someone visits www.adur-worthing.gov.uk we use third party services, Google Analytics and Siteimprove, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 If we do want to collect personally identifiable information through our website, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.